 Frequently, patients with Asperger's develop highly focused, high-intensity interests in specific things, such as trains or art.
-With help, this is often channelled into productive work/study or volunteering, which people with Asperger's then consider being a vital part of their mental well being.
+With help, this is often channelled into productive work/study or volunteering, which people with Asperger's then consider to be a vital part of their mental well-being.

 Supporting patients with Asperger's